zxqx/toasty/README.md

 ## Usage

-Show it when a certain element is clicked:
+Show toasty guy when a certain element is clicked:

 **JS**: